-The researchers examined the effects of different shoe drop levels (0mm, 4mm and 8mm) and running barefoot on lower extremity kinematics during treadmill and overground running.
+- The researchers examined the effects of running shoes with different heel-to-toe differentials that ranged from 0mm, 4mm and 8mm and running barefoot on lower extremity kinematics during treadmill and overground running.

-Not only did the runners run better on the treadmill compared to overground, the researchers found that runners who ran barefoot or in zero drop running shoes had safer joint kinematics compared to runners in the standard running shoe.
+The researchers found that the runners ran better overall on the treadmill than overground, but the runners who ran barefoot or in zero-drop running shoes had the most safe, most stable joint kinematics than the runners in standard running shoes.

-- Further investigation revealed that during treadmill running, runners who ran barefoot or in zero drop running shoes had less loading, less transient peaks, less ankle dorsiflexion at touchdown, and greater knee flexion compared to the standard shod runners.
+- Runners who ran barefoot or in zero-drop running shoes on the treadmill had less loading, less transient peaks (i.e. less burst in high impact), less ankle dorsiflexion (i.e. less heel strike potential) and greater knee flexion at touchdown, all of which are well-known impact-protective mechanics, as compared to the standard shod runners.

 Chambon et al. Shoe drop has opposite influence on running pattern when running overground or on a treadmill.
 Eur J Appl Physiol, 2014; DOI 10.1007/s00421-014-3072-x

 Squadrone R, Galozzi C (2011) Effect of a five-toed minimal protection shoe on static and dynamic ankle position sense.
 J Sports Med Phys Fit 51(3):401–408.